recursivezero/assignment/docs/README.md

 -> This section consists of the canva image that are generated from user data after clicking view button

-## For Contributing

-st-1 Fork the repository.
-st-2 Create a new branch (git checkout -b feature/YourFeature). st-3 Commit your changes (git commit -m 'Add YourFeature'). st-4 Push to the branch (git push origin feature/YourFeature). st-5 Open a Pull Request.

 ## Conclusion